Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Discussion

+The advantage of the proposed approach is most visible in large-scale scenarios with dense vehicle interactions, where the number of pairwise conflicts increases rapidly, and classical heuristics struggle to capture global structure.
+For smaller or weakly interacting instances, exact classical solvers such as Gurobi remain more suitable.

+The baseline routing strategies considered in this study include random assignment and shortest-duration routing.
+These methods serve as simple and reproducible reference strategies for evaluating the effect of the QUBO-based optimization.
+More advanced classical traffic heuristics, such as greedy congestion-aware route assignment or local-improvement methods, could provide additional points of comparison and may further clarify the relative advantages of QUBO-based optimization.
+Although the framework relies on realistic road networks and routing information, validation against real-world mobility traces remains outside the scope of this study.

+The key workflow parameters, such as $\alpha$, $\gamma$, and $\rho$, were selected based on commonly adopted settings from related studies and best practices.
+Preliminary experiments were performed to guide and validate these choices.
+Nevertheless, a more detailed sensitivity analysis could provide additional insights and is therefore left for future work.

+A key strength of the framework is its flexibility.
+Road closures or blocked junctions can be incorporated immediately by removing the affected segments from the optimization graph.
+Likewise, traffic incidents reported by external services such as Waze can be used to exclude impacted areas and adjust nearby routes, ensuring that emergency vehicles retain priority access while the remaining traffic is rerouted accordingly.
+In addition to reactive control, the framework also supports proactive analysis.
+Planned events, such as concerts or sporting matches, can be simulated in advance to identify vulnerable corridors and assess mitigation strategies before congestion occurs.
+In these cases, the hybrid workflow can be executed offline, which we consider one of the main practical advantages of the proposed framework.

-The applicability of the TFO framework extends further into autonomous mobility.
-In conventional traffic, only a portion of drivers follow navigation recommendations, limiting the impact of global optimization.
-By contrast, in a setting where all autonomous vehicles adhere to congestion-aware assignments simultaneously, the system-wide benefits are amplified.
+The framework is also particularly relevant in the context of autonomous mobility.
+In conventional traffic systems, only a subset of drivers follow routing recommendations, which limits the benefits of system-wide optimization.
+In contrast, when autonomous or centrally coordinated vehicles consistently follow congestion-aware route assignments, the effect of global optimization becomes much stronger, leading to more substantial reductions in congestion and travel time.

-While the present formulation optimizes congestion reduction and travel time, it can be extended to incorporate additional dimensions of realism.
-Road capacity thresholds could be introduced as penalties once certain flows exceed physical limits, while waiting times at traffic signals could be added to capture intersection delays.
-Such enrichments may become feasible with future hardware advances, as improvements in connectivity and qubit reliability could open the way for handling more complex formulations more effectively.
+Although the current formulation focuses on the reduction of the proposed congestion-cost objective, it can be extended to capture additional aspects of traffic dynamics.
+Road capacity limits could be introduced through penalties once flows exceed physical thresholds, and delays at intersections could be modeled by incorporating waiting times at traffic signals.
+While such extensions increase model complexity, they may become increasingly practical as quantum hardware matures and solver connectivity improves, enabling larger and more detailed formulations to be addressed effectively.

-Taken together, the present study demonstrates not only a competitive quantum–hybrid approach for solving large-scale TFO but also a versatile modeling framework.
-Its ability to adapt dynamically to accidents, closures, or planned events, combined with the prospect of integration into autonomous mobility systems, highlights its potential for real-time traffic management.